Frequently Asked Questions

 Further, the build supports a one make race series which will require competitors to have the same cars.

 Approximate weight of the finished car is around 700kg.

 Approximate 55/45% front/rear weight distribution.
 We would recommend corner weight setting up with the driver aboard for the best handling.

 We will supply the kit in raw composite gelcoat without paint.
 It will arrive in the dark red colour shown on the Starter kit photographs on our website.
 We can paint the body in any colour you like for an additional price.

 The maximum driver height is 6’3” including helmet.

 Not exactly, but very close!
 As the MX5 engine and suspension are being used, there are changes underneath the skin.
 The main difference you will notice on the exterior is that the Tipo184 has a roll bar which it needs in order to comply with legislation, particularly as it will be raced by some customers.
-Have a look at the “To This” photos on the home page to see the real car that you will receive.
+Have a look at the “To This” photos on the home page to see the actual car that you will build